magneticio/vamp2setup/README.md

 curl vamp-gw2-test.democluster.net
 ````

-where vamp-gw2-test.democluster.net should be replaced by the host name you defined previously.
+where vamp-gw2-test.democluster.net should be replaced by the hostname you defined previously.
 Thanks to the Service Entry you can now also add a Virtual Service definition that references the external service and use it to define timeouts or retry policies as shown in the following image.

 ![](images/screen40.png)